takuti/takuti.me/_content/en/note/pedagogy.md

 - **Digital tools**, as society actively invests in infrastructure development and skill training projects.
 It is now necessary to respond to the technological advancement in classrooms.
 - **Cultural understanding** to overcome realistic constraints, acknowledge local contexts, and develop long-lasting, tool-agnostic skills in the information age.
 In fact, [digitization may be optional in certain situations](/note/offline-learning) to achieve an educational goal.
-- **Agency** for what Brazilian educator Paulo Freire called critical consciousness and problem-posing education, which center learners and encourage them to actively participate in educational projects.
+- **Agency** for what Brazilian educator Paulo Freire called critical consciousness and problem-posing education, which center learners and encourage them to participate in educational projects actively.
 It is also the key to [bridge the missing link in the digital divide](/note/digital-divide).

 The [incompleteness of computer education in low-income countries](/note/computer-education-in-malawi) can be explained by the lack of cultural understanding and learners' agency, for example.

-In the meantime, during the COVID-19 pandemic, digitally unprepared populations were unable to continue their learning journey as the rest of the world shifted to online, though this constraint unlocked another avenue for [low-tech innovations](https://ab.takuti.me/p/low-tech-approach-for-mass-remote-education).
+In the meantime, during the COVID-19 pandemic, digitally unprepared populations were unable to continue their learning journey as the rest of the world shifted to online, even though this constraint unlocked another avenue for [low-tech innovations](https://ab.takuti.me/p/low-tech-approach-for-mass-remote-education).

-So, education will bring a net-positive impact, as long as we digitize tools (e.g., tablets, videos, learning management systems), make topics relevant to students' daily lives, and incorporate participatory and interactive exercises into classrooms (e.g., games, group discussion).
+Therefore, education will bring a net-positive impact, as long as we digitize tools (e.g., tablets, videos, learning management systems), make topics relevant to students' daily lives, and incorporate participatory and interactive exercises into classrooms (e.g., games, group discussion).

 Most futuristic narratives stop here.
 But, really?